Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

-# Paul Sweeney - MS1 Project - Benched 24/7.
+# Paul Sweeney - MS1 Project - Benched 24/7
-This is my website for a fictional 24 hour gym.
-I put myself in the end users position, so I created this site based on my own experiences when looking for a new gym to join.
+This is my website for a fictional 24-hour gym.
+I put myself in the end users' position, so I created this site based on my own experiences when looking for a new gym to join.

-# - Business Goal.
+# Business Goals
 The aim to retain current members and attract new members is for the gym to have a partnership with a sportswear brand to scout potential models for an ever-growing sportwear brand "SportiveWear" to become an ambassador for the gym and the brand.
 I combined two of the most most relatable markets to each other, gyms and sportswear.
 I've found this to be a potential opportunity for the smaller brands to combine business models.
 The gym would also have membership incentives for members to attract new customers.

-# - User Experience (UX).
+# User Experience (UX)
 ## 1. First Time Visitor Goals:
 * As a first time vistior I want to learn more about what makes this gym different from the many others out there, so I'm looking for incentives / promotional offers and more to attract me to join.
-* I want to navigate easily throught the content.
+* I want to navigate easily throughout the content.
 * As a potential gym member, I want to see testimonials / feedback from current members before I invest.

 ## 2. Returning Visitor Goals: